 Set twelve years after the events of Duke Nukem 3D, Duke Nukem is a retired hero, living the good life in wealth and fame (and in his own high-rise casino, the Lady Killer).
 When the returning aliens (which the President of the United States claim to be friendly), start a wide-scale invasion to capture all of Earth's women (including Duke's "playmates", the Holsom twins), Duke (with help from Earth Defense Force head General Graves) must find a way to stop the invasion and rescue the women (while curb-stomping every alien he can find).

 Duke Nukem Forever is set twelve years after the events of Duke Nukem 3D.
 The first level is a recreation of Duke 3D's final boss battle with the Cycloid Emperor.
-Once you've defeated said Emperor, the camera pans out to reveal that it really was: Duke playing his own video game while being given oral sex by the Holsom twins.
+Once players have defeated said Emperor, the camera pans out to reveal that it really was: Duke playing his own video game while being given oral sex by the Holsom twins.
 Duke is living the life (he's apparently retired) and he has everything: money, girls, and, most of all, fame.
 The game then proceeds to explain that a potential alien invasion has begun as giant alien ships have appeared around the world and right outside of Duke's casino, the Lady Killer.
 However, the President of the United States wishes that the aliens be left alone.

 After beating his own game, Duke goes to a TV interview.
 Unfortunately, the interview is canceled when the so-called friendly aliens begin invading.
 Duke hurries back to the Duke Cave where he has a conference call between him, the President of the United States and General Graves (head of the Earth Defense Force).
 The President clearly states that Duke is not to engage the aliens, as he is already in negotiations with their Emperor; the President doesn't want another alien genocide (said genocide was perpetrated by Duke 12 years earlier).
 Graves is forced to comply.
 However, when the Aliens attack the Duke cave it becomes apparent that the aliens are out for revenge.
 Duke successfully destroys their mothership but is knocked out in the process.